 Ms. Hoeg was the president and chief executive officer of Corby Distilleries Limited from 1996 until her retirement in February 2007.
 She previously held several positions in the finance and controllers functions of Allied Domecq PLC and Hiram Walker & Sons Limited.
 Prior to that, she spent five years in public practice as a chartered accountant with the accounting firm of Touche Ross.

 Ms. Hoeg is currently a director of New Flyer Industries Inc., and is also a director of Samuel, Son & Co.
-Limited and Revera Inc., privately owned corporations.
-Ms. Hoeg is also the chair of the Toronto East General Hospital board.
+Limited, Revera Inc., and Arterra Wines Canada Inc., privately owned corporations.
+Ms. Hoeg is also the past chair of Michael Garron Hospital.

 Dr. Mintz is currently the President’s Fellow at the University of Calgary’s School of Public Policy focusing on tax, urban and financial market regulatory policy programs.
 From 2006 to 2015, Dr. Mintz was the Director and Palmer Chair in Public Policy for the University of Calgary and prior to that he was the president and chief executive officer of The C.D.
 Howe Institute since 1999.
 He has also been a professor at the Joseph L. Rotman School of Management at the University of Toronto since 1989.
 Dr. Mintz also sits as a director with Morneau Shepell Inc. and has published widely in the fields of public economics and fiscal federalism, been an advisor to governments throughout the world on fiscal matters, and has frequently published articles in national newspapers and magazines.